 Tip: If your height box adjusts itself when you change other boxes, you'll need to lock it.
 Click the right hand panel of the box and select the lock icon to hold that figure in place while you play with the values in other boxes.
 That is... unless you plan on growing taller!

-If you want to know if your metabolism is on your side in your quest towards a healthy weight, try our basal metabolic rate calculator.
+If you want to know if your metabolism is on your side in your quest towards a healthy weight, try our basal metabolic rate calculator (or its variation with Harris-Benedict formula).
 We often hear about things raising or lowering our metabolism (which one does skipping breakfast do again?) but we don't hear much about tracking those changes.
 That's what this calculator is for.